halfnelson/tns-template-blank-svelte/README.md

 - `GridLayout` - The main page layout that should contains all the page content.

 ## Get Help
+You can learn more at the [Svelte Native Site](https://svelte-native.technology)

 The NativeScript framework has a vibrant community that can help when you run into problems.

 Try [joining the NativeScript community Discord](https://discordapp.com/invite/tWatGYj).
 The Discord server is a great place to get help troubleshooting problems, as well as connect with other NativeScript developers.